ypinhsuan/tp/docs/DeveloperGuide.md

 `ModuleClassUtil#getAbsentWeek` to return a `String` representation directly.
   * Pros:
     * Easy, straightforward to implement.
-    * Do not need to iterate through scores and weeks in `StatisticsCommand`.
+    * Does not need to iterate through scores and weeks in `StatisticsCommand`.
   * Cons:
     * `ModuleClassUtil#getParticipationScore` and `ModuleClassUtil#getAbsentWeek` would have too many
        responsibilities.
 Violates the Single Responsibility Principle.